Summary: Word Count 3983

 No, he had no plan to go easy on me.

 I tilted my head and pointed both my lips and my whip handle at him.

 “You should have shot me in the back.”

-I moved my left hand to wave it before my buckle.
+While he was distracted with bravado I moved my left hand to wave it before my buckle.
 The light that cascaded out was blinding in the darkness.
 I closed my eyes just as it flared before me.
-I leapt like a springing deer backward towards the waiting water.
-Gunfire filled the night, the wind of bullets fired high and wide slipped past me, and the dock cracked and shattered under the fire of those fired low.
+I leaped like a springing deer backward towards the waiting water.
+Gunfire filled the night, the wind of bullets fired high and wide slipped past me, and the dock cracked and shattered under the impact of those fired low.